hkp27299/Tax-scheme-decider/README.md

 # TaxCalculator

-- A flutter application to deside which tax scheme is better for you.
+- A flutter application to decide which tax scheme is better for you.

 ## How to use
 - Add gross income